7 results for tag: Multiracial Couples Counseling

 Green Flags For Your Relationship

 We are all familiar with the "red flags" to be aware of when starting a new relationship.
 The green flags, however, do not get as much attention.
-We have possibly spent too much time making sure everyone knows what to avoid in relationships, and perhaps not enough focus on what to embrace in relationships.
-The list of green flags are an attempt to offer another lens to view and assess what is productive and necessary to thrive and prosper in relationships.
+We have possibly spent too much time making sure everyone knows what to avoid in relationships and perhaps not enough focus on what to embrace in relationships.
+The list of green flags is an attempt to offer another lens to view and assess what is productive and necessary to thrive and prosper in relationships.
 Of the 6 Little Green Flags That You've Found A Keeper shared below, I would like to focus on just a few of them.
-Beginning with being able to be your authentic self around them is key.
-If you feel safe enough around them to not feel like you have to look, sound and/or be different in their presence than you do with your inner circle is essential.
-Or, from the reverse perspective, why would you want to be with someone that you do not feel like being yourself is enough or acceptable? ...
+Beginning with being your authentic self around them is key.
+If you feel safe enough around them to not feel like you have to look, sound and/or be different in their presence than you do with your inner circle, it is essential.
+Or, from the reverse perspective, why would you want to be with someone who does not feel like being yourself is enough or acceptable? ...

 Red Flags For Your Relationships

 We have all been there, the red flags in a new relationship.
-When launching a new relationship, we see these little signs that are instincts tell us "RUN" but we don't listen.
-They are attractive, fun or funny, maybe they have a good job or career or maybe they are just so different than the last relationship that ANYTHING feels like an upgrade.
-These red flags are not always obvious to us when oxytocin is released in our bodies and everything feels magical.
+When launching a new relationship, we see these little signs that our instincts tell us to "RUN," but we don't listen.
+They are attractive, fun, or funny; maybe they have a good job or career, or maybe they are just so different than the last relationship that ANYTHING feels like an upgrade.
+These red flags are not always obvious to us when oxytocin is released in our bodies, and everything feels magical.

 "Oxytocin, dopamine, and serotonin are often referred to as our “happy hormones.”
 When you’re attracted to another person, your brain releases dopamine, your serotonin levels increase, and oxytocin is produced.
 This causes you to feel a surge of positive emotion."
 Adrienne Santos-Longhurst on Healthline.

 When these hormones are released, we are not always able to make intelligent, thoughtful decisions.
 We tend to act impulsively and jump into a relationship based on the experiences that these hormones produce in us.
-We tend to attach the good feelings with the person and ASSUME they are the cause of this new found sense of joy and vitality.
+We tend to attach good feelings to the person and assume that they are the cause of this newfound sense of joy and vitality.
 Sometimes they are the reasons we feel the way we do early in the relationship, sometimes it is just these specific hormones are doing what they are supposed to do, create offspring.
-This is why paying attention to red flags in a new relationship is so vital to its sustainable success and our wellbeing....
+This is why paying attention to red flags in a new relationship is so vital to its sustainable success and our well-being....

 Cultural Competency & 7 Things You Should Expect from a Mental Health Professional

-I am incredibly grateful for the experiences of working with the Urban League for several years.
-The National Urban League works to provide economic empowerment, educational opportunities and the guarantee of civil rights for the underserved in America.
-I had the opportunity to work with and be supervised by many excellent social workers, community organizers and counselors that trained me in culturally competency as a mental health professional and social worker.
+I am incredibly grateful for the experience of working with the Urban League for several years.
+The National Urban League works to provide economic empowerment, educational opportunities, and the guarantee of civil rights for the underserved in America.
+I had the opportunity to work with and be supervised by many excellent social workers, community organizers, and counselors who trained me in cultural competency as a mental health professional and social worker.
 Of course, there is always more to learn.
-There are so many different cultures, religions and sub-cultures both here in the United Sates and around the world, it is impossible to truly achieve cultural competency.
+There are so many different cultures, religions, and sub-cultures both here in the United States and around the world that it is impossible to truly achieve cultural competency.
 However, we can continue to learn and grow to support our communities to the best of our ability.
 Cultural competency is a process. not a static destination.

 ...